foolmarks/yolox/README.md

 The run_modelsdk.py script will do the following:

 * load the floating-point ONNX model.
-* quantize using calibration data and quantization parameters set using command line arguments.
+* quantize using pre-processed calibration data and quantization parameters set using command line arguments.
 * test the quantized model accuracy using pre-processed images.
+Annotated images are written to build/quant_pred
 * compile and then untar to extract the .elf and .json files (for use in benchmarking on the target board)

 *Note: the quantization is done using min-max calibration method instead of the default mse method.*